 5 nights — The Depth Visit

 Nights 1–2: Okaukuejo (western waterholes, floodlit evenings).
 Night 3: Halali (central pan-edge).
-Nights 4–5: Namutoni / Onguma (east + private reserve night drives).
+Nights 4–5: Namutoni or an eastern private reserve (private reserve night drives).

 7 nights — The Photography or Birding Visit

 Nights 1–2: Dolomite Camp (remote western zone).
 Nights 3–4: Okaukuejo.
 Night 5: Halali.
-Nights 6–7: Onguma Tented Camp (private reserve with night drives and bush breakfasts).
+Nights 6–7: an eastern private reserve (with night drives and bush breakfasts).

 11. Conservation and Community Context